rails/rails/guides/source/caching_with_rails.md

 only cache data, but also to tackle challenges like cache expiration, cache dependencies, and cache invalidation.

-In this guide, you’ll explore Rails' comprehensive caching strategies, from page caching to fragment caching and beyond.
-By mastering these techniques, you’ll empower your Rails applications to serve millions of views while keeping response times low and server bills manageable.
+In this guide, you can explore Rails' comprehensive caching strategies, from page caching to fragment caching and beyond.
+By using these techniques, you can empower your Rails applications to serve millions of views while keeping response times low and server bills manageable.